-Applicants are eligible for two grants of up to $2500 each fiscal year.
+Applicants are eligible for three grants of up to $2500 each fiscal year.
 Each grant requires a 1:1 cash match (half of the match may be in-kind support).

-Applications must be submitted at least 60 days before the start of a project.
+Applications must be submitted at least 30 days before the start of a project (for Fiscal Year 2021).

 Major Grant Support

-Applicants must submit a formal request to the Oklahoma Arts Council to be placed in this category.
+Applicants must be invited by the Oklahoma Arts Council to be funded at this level.